 Leeds is often referred to as one of Yorkshire’s best-kept secrets.
 The city itself is compact but it is packed full of funky bars and restaurants, has great shopping options, beautiful architecture, and welcoming locals.
-If you’re looking for some girls’ day out ideas or girly things to do in Leeds, Clayton Hotel Leeds is the perfect location for your girls’ trip.
+If you’re looking for some girls’ day out ideas or girly things to do in Leeds, Clayton Hotel Leeds is the perfect location for your trip.
 It’s the perfect place to spend a weekend away with the girls, whether you are after some food and drink, shopping, bonding time before a wedding, relaxation, or sightseeing.

 Here are our top 8 activities for a girly weekend in Leeds:

 Kick-off your girls weekend away in Leeds with a fun afternoon of craft beer tasting, suited to connoisseurs and novices alike.
 As part of the tour, you will be brought to three different breweries, some of which are not usually open to the public, so you get to experience a true behind-the-scenes look at how the beer is being brewed.

 If beer isn’t your drink of choice, grab a seat on the Chesterfield sofas in Lazy Lounge for a cuppa with a difference.
 Afternoon Tea in Lazy Lounge, one of Leeds’ best gin bars, is served with a teapot of Gin Punch, instead of Earl Grey.

 The punch itself is a beautifully fragrant mix of Hendricks gin with Elderflower syrup, strawberries, cucumber, mint, Elderflower tonic and Sauvignon Blanc.
 And all of this is served with a lovely selection of cakes and light bites to share.